The Nile River “Bloodstream of Egypt” The Right and Full Information

 “Egypt is the Gift of the Nile” is an old saying passed spontaneously through the minds of most people all over the world without paying attention or realizing its real meaning or importance.
 There is no natural landmark on the world that can capture the imagination just like the Nile River.
 The Nile River is more than just a river but a gateway to the heavens and a means of communication between a wide variety of nations from Lake Victoria till the Arabian Desert and the Nile delta.
 To fully comprehend the meaning of this saying, you have to understand all the information related to the Nile River and in this article, you will learn:-

 - Nile River Map and Where It Is Located?

 - The Historical Role of the Nile River

 - The Flooding of the Nile

 - The Nile River History, its Agricultural and Economic Role

 - Recommended to Experience Nile River Cruise!

 1-The Nile River Map and Where it is Located?

 The Nile River is the longest river in the world, which stretches for 6853 km in the northeast of Africa.
-The Nile River is the waterway that links the countries of the Nile Basin that covers 11 African countries and they are:-
+The Nile River is the ultimate waterway as it links the countries of the Nile Basin that covers 11 African countries which are:-

 - The Democratic Republic of the Congo.